 Carol Willis Outstanding Advisor Award

 The Carol Willis Outstanding Advisor Award is presented to a recognized student organization advisor that encourages members to improve their leadership skills and empowers officers to carry out tasks and requirements for being a recognized student organization.
 This advisor has a clear understanding of the student’s needs, and is supportive and available to officers and members when needed.
-The recipient must have served as an advisor for a minimum of two years for an organization.(The award cannot be given to the same person two years in a row; 2011-2012 was Dr. Joseph McDade)
+The recipient must have served as an advisor for a minimum of two years for an organization.(The award cannot be given to the same person two years in a row; 2012-2013 was Tammi Crane)